daybologic/telegram-bot/README.md

 ## Talking to the Bot

-Find the bot online under the username [@m6kvmdlcmdrbot](https://t.me/m6kvmdlcmdrbot).
+Find the bot online under the name [m6kvmdlcmdr](https://t.me/m6kvmdlcmdrbot) (@m6kvmdlcmdrbot).
+The exact username is due to a requirement by Telegram for all bots' usernames to end with the word 'bot'.

+If you run the bot yourself, substitute your preferred username - but remember that aforementioned requirement.

 ### Features